tyler-bartunek/ShoeBot/README.md

 - [License](#license)

 ## Statement of Purpose
-The ShoeBot framework is an open-source platform intended to lower the barrier of entry to learning mobile robotics and controls.
-As long as you have a box, access to a 3D FDM printer, as well as soldering and crimping capabilities, then you should in principle be able to use this framework, though additional custom electronics and their schematics are available to simplify wiring if desired.
-Through the use of a standardized mounting system, creators have the freedom to use either the pre-built demos to get a cheap bot up and running or develop their own, compatible platforms.

-## Description of Modules
+The ShoeBot framework is an open-source platform designed to make learning about and development of mobile robotic systems accessible, modular, and affordable.

+A standardized 3D-printable rail mounting system allows for the creation of completely reconfigurable mobile robots, with pre-designed modules intended to be buildable with nothing more than a 3D printer and a soldering iron.
+Additional custom hardware files are provided to facilitate wiring, but are optional.

+The guiding philosophy is that if you have a box, soldering iron, basic fasteners, and a 3D printer then you should be able to put this system together.

+## Module Descriptions

 1. Wheels: This module consists of DC motors and mecanum wheels.
 2. Shoeshine: Offers quadrapedal motion through use of servomotors
 3. HexaBox: Requires six mounts, offers six-legged locomotion through use of servomotors.

+Each module has its own Pi Pico in it running in peripheral mode as a local controller, and should have the following leads coming out of it:
+-3.3 V (Pico VCC)
+-12 V (Motor Power)
+-COPI (SPI)
+-CIPO (SPI)
+-SCK (SPI)
+-CS (SPI)
+-Pico GND
+-Motor GND

 ## Hardware